vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Essentials/Html_abstraction.md

 # Html abstraction

+Learn more about the abstraction.

 ## Overview

-The elements in HTMLKit represent the official HTML elements.
+The elements in HTMLKit are an abstraction of the official HTML elements.
 Elements with content use the curly brackets, while elements without content use the round brackets.
-To add attributes to the element use the offered functions.
+To add attributes to the element use the functions on the element.

-### Definition
+### Elements

 ```swift
 /// element with content